OscarEPC/giff-expert-app/README.md

-# Gif Expert App
+# The Dental Web App

-Gif Expert App is a app to show gifs.
+The Dental Web App is a app to manage clinical data.

 ## Quick Start

-You can get started with Gif Expert App in minutes by running the following commands:
+You can get started with The Dental Web App in minutes by running the following commands:

 ```bash
 yarn